 How will China react to the US technological containment policy?

 From the view of our Chinese sources, Beijing will have no choice but to counter these perceived challenges with initiatives to accelerate technological decoupling.
-They will likely do so in the following ways:
+The Chinese will likely do so in the following ways:

 1. Enhancing IP protections